Leadership in Advocacy, the Underserved, and Community Health (LAUnCH) Track

-The mission of the Community Health Track (CHT) is to train a new generation of residents to create successful community partnerships and integrate public health concepts into the everyday practice of medicine to improve the health of underserved communities.
+The mission of the LAUnCHTrack is to train a new generation of residents who will create successful community partnerships and integrate public health concepts into the everyday practice of medicine to improve the health of underserved communities.

-The goals of our track are centered on the eight core competencies of community pediatrics as described by the American Academy of Pediatrics.
-Namely to train residents to:
+The goals of the LAUnCH track are centered on the eight core competencies of community pediatrics as described by the American Academy of Pediatrics:

 - Grasp the breadth of diversity inherent in the pediatric population and be familiar with health-related implications of cultural beliefs and practices of groups represented in the community